 The imperative to re-think the ways that researchers and research outputs are evaluated and assessed is increasingly clear and urgent.
 Research evaluation regimes and practices are having wide-ranging, complex and ambiguous effects, including on the culture of research, the quality of evidence informing policymaking, priorities in research and research funding, individual career trajectories and researchers’ well-being.
 These issues play out differently across scientific disciplines and regional contexts.
 Further, open science frameworks and moves towards mission-oriented science are changing traditional ways of doing and communicating research, requiring new thinking on research evaluation and assessment.

 Innovative and progressive approaches to responsible research assessment are being developed and promoted by certain higher education institutions and research funders in various countries and regions of the world.
-However, a concerted global initiative is required to mobilize research and research funding communities and higher education institutions to develop and adopt ways of evaluating and funding research that enable research to fulfil its role as a global public good and to address today’s challenges in more efficient, equitable, inclusive, and cooperative ways.
+However, a concerted global initiative is required to mobilize research and research funding communities and higher education institutions to develop and adopt ways of evaluating, assessing and funding research that enable research to fulfil its role as a global public good and to address today’s challenges in more efficient, equitable, inclusive, and cooperative ways.

 - Agreement on a context-sensitive assessment approach that enhances the value of research in serving the public good.

 - Dr Tracey Elliott, ISC Project Lead (email@example.com)

 - Johanna Mogwitz, GYA member of the secretariat (firstname.lastname@example.org)

 - Dr Peter McGrath and Dr Ourania Kosti, joint IAP members of the secretariat (email@example.com, firstname.lastname@example.org)